-If you are experiencing any of the following symptoms, please do not attend class and either seek medical attention or test for COVID-19.
+If you are experiencing any of the following symptoms, please do not attend class and either seek medical attention or get tested for COVID-19.

-- · Cough, shortness of breath, difficulty breathing
+- Cough, shortness of breath, difficulty breathing

 - Fever or chills

 - Muscles or body aches

 - Vomiting or diarrhea

 - New loss of taste and smell

 Please also notify DeEtte Edens, BSN, RN, Associate Director of Health & Wellness, at dedens@southplainscollege.edu or 806-716-2376.

-Proof of a positive test is required.
-A home test is sufficient but students must submit a photo of the positive result.
+- 1. SPC will follow the recommended 5-day isolation period for individuals that test positive. - a.
+Please note that day 0 is the date of positive test.
+Day 1 begins the first full day after the date of positive result. - 2.
+COVID reporting - a.
+Please have students and employees notify DeEtte Edens if they have tested positive to verify dates before returning to class or work. - b.
+The home tests are sufficient but students need to submit a photo of the positive result.
 The date of test must be written on the test result and an ID included in the photo.
 If tested elsewhere (clinic, pharmacy, etc.), please submit a copy of the doctor's note or email notification.
-Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu.
+Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu. - c.
+A student is clear to return to class without further assessment if they have completed:

-A student is clear to return to class without further assessment from DeEtte Edens, BSN, RN if they have completed the 5-day isolation period, symptoms have improved, and they are without fever for 24 hours without the use of fever-reducing medication.
+The 5-day isolation period, symptoms have improved and they are afebrile for 24 hours without the use of fever-reducing medication.